-While streaming can be a very rewarding career, you need to have a solid strategy on how to build your audience.
+While streaming can be a very rewarding career, you need to have a solid strategy for building your audience.
 Over 90 percent of streamers typically stream to less than 3 people, but there are ways that you can get yourself past the initial grind to see successful channel growth.

-How to Get More Viewers on YouTube Gaming
+How to Get More Viewers While Streaming on YouTube Gaming

-Once you have some momentum going, you will be able to hit your early milestones and generate enough hype to build toward future ones.
+Once you have some momentum, you can hit your early milestones and generate enough hype to build toward future ones.

 Make YouTube Videos of Your Game Content

-Look for topics that interest people.
+Look for topics that people search for on the platform.
 For instance, if you stream Stardew Valley, enter the game’s title into YouTube’s search feature to see what others have searched.
 Two of the top searches happen to be about marriage within the game.

-Don’t copy another’s idea and try to do something original with a catchy title.
+Don’t copy another’s idea; try to do something original with a catchy title.
 The top-viewed video in this search has a well-designed thumbnail and a catchy title.
-Find ways to create content that relates to your keywords but will have a unique spin.
+Find ways to create YouTube content that relates to your target keywords but will have a unique spin.

 Use TubeBuddy to Grow Your YouTube Channel